jboss-fuse/fuse-karaf/quickstarts/camel/camel-sap/ReadMe.md

 1. Change your working directory to the `quickstarts/camel/camel-sap` directory.
 * Run `mvn clean install` to build the quick start.
 * In your JBoss Fuse installation directory run, `./bin/fuse` to start the JBoss Fuse runtime.
-* In the JBoss Fuse console, run `osgi:install -s mvn:org.fusesource/camel-sap` to install the JBoss Fuse SAP Camel components.
+* In the JBoss Fuse console, run `bundle:install -s mvn:org.fusesource/camel-sap` to install the JBoss Fuse SAP Camel components.
 Note the bundle number for the component bundle returned by this command.
-* In the JBoss Fuse console, run `osgi:install -s mvn:org.jboss.quickstarts.fuse/camel-sap` to install the quick start.
+* In the JBoss Fuse console, run `bundle:install -s mvn:org.jboss.fuse.quickstarts/camel-sap` to install the quick start.
 Note the bundle number for the quick start returned by this command.
 * In the JBoss Fuse console, run `log:tail` to monitor the JBoss Fuse log.

 To send an outbound request to SAP: